Getting started

 Check status of all services

-sudo systemctl list-dependencies ss-surfly.target
+systemctl --user list-dependencies ss-surfly.target

 Check status of a single service and view most recent logs

-sudo systemctl status ss-paws
+systemctl --user status ss-paws

 Restart all services

-sudo systemctl restart ss-surfly.target
+systemctl --user restart ss-surfly.target

 Stop all services

-sudo systemctl stop ss-surfly.target
+systemctl --user stop ss-surfly.target

 Start all services

-sudo systemctl start ss-surfly.target
+systemctl --user start ss-surfly.target

 Failover